Tuzi

-Tuzi (Cyrillic: Тузи is a small town in the central region of Montenegro, and the seat of Tuzi Municipality.
+Tuzi (Tuz; Cyrillic: Тузи) is a small town in the central region of Montenegro, and the seat of Tuzi Municipality.
 It is located along a main road between the city of Podgorica and the Albanian border crossing, just a few kilometers north of Lake Skadar.
 The Church of St. Anthony and Qazimbeg's Mosque are located in the centre of the town.

 Geography

 Tuzi is situated to the northwest of Lake Shkodra.